adorow/advent-of-code/README.md

 # advent-of-code
 List of solutions to [Advent of Code](https://adventofcode.com/)

-As an extra challenge I'm trying to solve the challenge every day with a different programming language
+As an extra challenge I'm trying to solve each day's problem with a different programming language

 * [2021](https://adventofcode.com/2021)
   * Day 1 (Kotlin)